magelead/fock/README.md

 # Fock

 A continuous variable quantum neural network simulating framework written in PyTorch.

-The name of the package comes from the fact that the Fock basis representation is used as the  munderlining mathematics.
+The name of the package comes from the fact that the Fock basis representation is used as the underlining mathematics.

-It is forked from strawberryfields==0.10.0.

-# Development Notes (Don't look)

-torch.einsum('i,j->ij', x, y)

-$|x\rangle \otimes |y \rangle = x_i y_j$

-torch.einsum: Multiply each component of each operand then sum if possible.

-Tensor product genralizes outer product.

-# Todo

-test_circuit.py